+3.3.
 The scenarios

+3.3.1.
 Scenario 0: Initial situation

-The initial scenario reflects the current situation, in which 18 trawler vessels are licensed for deep shrimp fishing during 2 months each year (corresponding to 1008 fishing-days-vessel).
+The initial scenario reflects the current situation, where 18 trawler vessels are licensed for deep shrimp fishing during 2 months each year (corresponding to 1008 fishing-days-vessel).
 The summary indicators of the current situation are given in Table 5.
-Figures 2-4 show the values of selected indicators in the alternative scenarios compared against the current situation (Scenario 0)
+Figs 2-4 show the values of selected indicators in the alternative scenarios compared against the current situation (Scenario 0)

+3.3.2.
 Scenario 1: Increase in the number of days by 50%

 An increase of 50% in the number of days (effort) from 2 to 3 months for the 18 trawler vessels already participating in the fishery would correspond to 1512 fishing-days-vessel and was simulated by increasing the fishing mortality of each age class by 50%.
-The simulation results show a decrease in spawning stock biomass (SSB) by 15% and 11% for A. foliacea and A. antennatus respectively, while catches of the two species would increase by 20% and 31%, respectively, with no appreciable increase in the profits of the fleet (Figs 2-4).
+The simulation results show a decrease of SSB by 15% and 11% for A. foliacea and A. antennatus respectively, while catches of the two species would increase by 20% and 31% respectively, with no appreciable increase in the profits of the fleet (Figs 2-4).